kuhnkeF/ABAW2020TNT/README.md

 ## Testing

+UPDATE 04.06.2020: Please delete dataset.pkl from your database folder and run the updated code.
+This will improve performance.

 To reproduce the competition results, download our model and alignment files:
 [Model](https://www.tnt.uni-hannover.de/project/affwild2/aff2model_tnt.zip) and
+{Note: This is submission 1 from the ABAW competition}
 [Alignment data](https://www.tnt.uni-hannover.de/project/affwild2/aff2alignmentdata_tnt.zip)

 (Alignmentdata file was reuploaded on 11.05.2020). md5sum aff2alignmentdata_tnt.zip 806aee937c52103ad7f48b1b19608860)